-While the good news is that Humor is something that can be cultivated, you can use this strategy – while interviewing people for your project, keep Sense of Humor as one of stealth-criteria for selection!
+While to a certain amount humor is something that can be cultivated with some effort, you can use this strategy – while interviewing people for your project keep sense of humor as one of stealth-criteria for selection!
 Having someone in the team who can see the funny side of a situation and crack humor can do a world of good to the team.

 Hence, it goes without saying that,